 7) Egg Roll Bowl

-I make this when I want something light and comforting.
-I also make it when I have half a head of cabbage sitting in my crisper.
-Brown the ground pork or turkey, then sauté the chopped cabbage and carrots until they are tender but still have a bit of crunch.
-To replicate that takeout taste, all you need are coconut aminos, ginger, and garlic.
-It appears that I consistently do this unintentionally.
-Good thing it reheats well.
+I usually prepare this dish when I’m feeling like something light and comforting.
+It’s also a good way to use up half a head of cabbage sitting in the crisper drawer.
+Start by browning the ground pork or turkey, then cook the chopped cabbage and carrots until soft.
+You can still leave some crunch to the carrots.
+To get that takeout taste, all you need are coconut aminos, ginger, and garlic.
+It seems I do this consistently without meaning to.
+Luckily it reheats well.

 8) Greek Style Chicken

 For my warm weather reset dinner, it was simply bright and salty.
-Sprinkle the chicken with some oregano, garlic, lemon juice, salt, and pepper, and cook it until it is nicely browned.
-As the chicken is resting, let the tossed cucumbers and tomatoes, olive oil, lemon juice, and a pinch of salt sit.
-You might miss feta for about half a minute, but then you won’t care anymore.
+The chicken is sprinkled with oregano, garlic, lemon juice, salt and pepper, and is cooked until nicely browned.
+While the chicken rests, cucumbers and tomatoes tossed in olive oil, lemon juice, and a pinch of salt sit.
+You may miss the feta for about half a minute, but you then won’t care anymore.

 9) Roasted Pork Tenderloin

 Yes, apples at dinner.
 Trust me on this one.
 The roasted apples and onions soften and turn sweet, and when paired with the pork tenderloin, will taste like it came from a fancy restaurant.
-If you want more color, first sear the tenderloin, then roast it until just done.
+For additional coloring, initially sear the tenderloin, followed by roasting it until it is just done.
 Even if the only ‘corporate’ office is you in sweat pants, this looks very ‘corporate’.
-If you don’t like apples you can use pears and pretend like that was your plan all along.
+If you don’t like apples, you can use pears and act like that was your intention all along.

 10) Chicken Stir Fry